permoller/CrudApp/README.md

 # Generic CRUD functionality

 `EntityControllerBase<T>` can be used as the base type for a controller where T is the entity type (inherits from `EntityBase`).
 This will then expose POST, GET, PUT and DELETE endpoints to perform create, read, update and delete operations.

+# Soft Delete

+The `EntityBase` type has a property named `IsSoftDeleted`.
+When the endpoint to delete an entity is called it sets this property instead of actually deleting the entity from the database.

+The endpoints to get and query entities for entities will, by default, not return entities that have been soft deleted.
+But they have parameters that enable the soft deleted entities to be included in the results.

+Once an entity has been soft deleted it can no longer be updated using the update endpoint.

 # Generic filter/query functionality